Real racers aren't afraid of a little rain.

 If you're ready to try wet weather racing, keep your eyes on the weather report.
 Autumn and winter are obviously the best times to secure a wet lap.

 Alternatively, if you don't mind racing in the wet or dry, you can book your place online right now.
-Race on Tight Ace Tuesday and you'll get 20% off your purchase price.
+Try go karting on Tight Ace Tuesday, and you'll get 20% off your purchase price.